unraid/docs/docs/legacy/FAQ/Shrink_array.md

 ## For Unraid v6.2 and later

-There are 2 methods here for removing drives from an unRAID v6.2 array.
+There are 2 methods here for removing drives from an Unraid v6.2 array.
 Check the conditions and comments at the top of each method, to know which one will work best for your situation.

 ### The "Remove Drives Then Rebuild Parity" Method

--   *For removing one or more drives from an unRAID array - this is the tried and true method*
+-   *For removing one or more drives from an Unraid array - this is the tried and true method*
 -   *Note: this section has been tested for 6.2, but is still fairly new*